CryptoCasinos

 Regarding the table layout, a classic game of blackjack is played with a maximum of 7 players/seats.
 Also, blackjack is usually played at a semicircular table.
 The most common setup fits 7 players, each with their own “spot” to play from.
 But you might also come across tables that only fit 5 players or, on a rare occasion, tables with 12 spots.

-It’s all similar to baccarat in this aspect, especially since the dealer stands behind the table, while the players sit across from them.
+It’s all similar to playing baccarat in this aspect, especially since the dealer stands behind the table, while the players sit across from them.
 Everyone has their own area for placing bets, and the dealer deals cards from a shoe (a device that holds multiple decks of cards for dealing) or sometimes a single deck.

 Lines